MiSTer-devel/Downloader_MiSTer/docs/download-filters.md

 ```
 [mister]
-filter = snes !genesis
+filter = snes !cheats
 ```

-  -  The above filter will download the Super NES core, but not the Genesis core.
+  -  The filter above will download only the Super NES core, without its cheats, and nothing else.
   -  Anything listed after `filter =` will be downloaded, unless it's prefixed with an exclamation mark ❗ (which means NOT).
   -  Note that the symbols `-` and `_` are ignored by the filter, so terms like `pc_engine-cd` and `pcenginecd` are the same.
   -  Filter terms cannot have spaces in them.  `!pokemon mini` will be interpreted as *no* to pokemon, *yes* to mini.